How to build an attractive salary package - 4 tips

 Today’s competitive job market may inspire them to go elsewhere, so ensure you have a retention program in place to avoid losing your top talent.

-If you’re an employer, it’s time to get proactive and start benchmarking compensation against similar companies in your region and industry.
+If you’re an employer in Hong Kong, it’s time to get proactive and start benchmarking compensation against similar companies in your region and industry.

 Your staff keeps your organisation’s engine running on a daily basis.
 Top professionals know however they have options in today’s job market.